Impact beyond volunteering

 Volunteers commonly cite their experience as the reason for adopting a calmer and more considered approach to their life after volunteering.
 They have a greater focus on building empathy and understanding, both at work and in life beyond.

-At work, volunteers are increasingly open to sharing and collaboration and committed to reach the most marginalised and excluded people.
-Those volunteers who go on to work in the development sector commonly say their approach to programme design, volunteer management, and partnerships has evolved as a result of experiences on placement.
+At work, volunteers are increasingly open to sharing and collaboration, and are committed to reach the most marginalised and excluded people.
+Those volunteers who go on to work in the development sector commonly say their approach to programme design, volunteer management, and partnerships has evolved as a result of their experiences on placement.

 Increased personal strengths